yh382/F1-Tenth-Duke/Build.md

 # F1-Tenth-Duke
 ## Start of Journy
-  We extend our gratitude to Professor Zavlanos for generously providing us with the F1 Tenth prototype he crafted in 2020.
-This valuable machine came into our possession through the kind support of Professor Delagrammatikas in September 2023, marking the inception of Duke University's inaugural F1 Tenth team.
+  We extend our gratitude to Professor Michael Zavlanos for generously providing us with the F1 Tenth prototype he crafted in 2020.
+This valuable machine came into our possession through the kind support of Professor Georgie Delagrammatikas in September 2023, marking the inception of Duke University's inaugural F1 Tenth team.
-![The First Look of Our Car](Images/First%20Look.jpg) Since we didn't build the car from sketch, if you start from sketch, please read [F1 Tenth Official website](https://f1tenth.org/build.html#)
+![The First Look of Our Car](Images/First%20Look.jpg) Since we didn't build the car from sketch, if you start from sketch, please read [F1 Tenth Official website](https://f1tenth.org/build.html#), or for other problems.

 ## Initial Condition
   However, the car was not in a runnable condition.